Mar 31, 2026

 1. Concept and Design

 Every product starts with an idea.
-Teams brainstorm styles, sketch early designs, and gather references to shape the overall direction.
+The creative team brainstorms styles, sketches early designs, and gathers references to shape the overall direction.
 This stage is all about creativity and alignment.

 2. Product Development and Sampling